Omni Calculator logo

 TI-RADS Calculator

-Read the article below to find out what the TI-RADS chart is and discover the ACR TI-RADS criteria and recommendations.
-We'll also talk about the types of lesion that can be found during thyroid screening and investigation.
+Read the article below to learn about the TI-RADS chart and discover the ACR TI-RADS criteria and recommendations.
+We'll also talk about the types of lesions that can be found during thyroid screening and investigation.

 The ACR Thyroid Imaging Reporting and Data System (ACR TI-RADS) is a simple, standardized system used to assess thyroid nodules found during an ultrasound investigation.

-TI-RADS in radiology is essential to determine if fine needle aspiration and any subsequent follow up procedures on the lesion are required.
+TI-RADS in radiology is essential to determine whether fine needle aspiration and any subsequent follow-up procedures on the lesion are required.

-💡 Fine needle aspiration - part of a fine needle biopsy.
+💡 Fine needle aspiration is part of a fine needle biopsy.
 A thin needle is inserted into the thyroid, collecting a small sample of cells.
-The speciment is then stained and assessed under a microscope for any abnormalities, irregular cell nuclei, or other signs of malignacy.
+The specimen is then stained and assessed under a microscope for abnormalities, irregular cell nuclei, or other signs of malignancy.

 • The TIRADS criteria is based on 5 elements that are counted separately.
 The higher the score, the worse the prognosis.
 The maximum number of points is 17.